Deerfield Beach woman from Ukraine raises money to help her family flee the country

-Iryna Panyukova’s two nephews and niece have fled their country, along with her brother and his wife.
+Iryna Panyukova said her two nephews and niece have fled their country, along with her brother and his wife.

 They woke up to the sound of explosions last Thursday.
-Their father acted quickly and fled the country the same day, trying to take his family away from explosions, bombing, and air strikes, and leaving everything behind.
+Their father acted quickly and fled the country the same day, trying to take his family away from explosions, bombing and airstrikes, leaving everything behind.

 Panyukova’s parents are still in Ukraine.
 She is trying to help them to get out.